-1. ORAU employees are prohibited to receive any kind of benefits or gifts ("Gift"), with or without an economic value, that influence or might influence or that could be perceived to influence their impartiality, performance, and decision-making while carrying out their duties except if,
+1. ORAU employees are prohibited to receive any kind of benefits or gifts ("Gift"), with or without an economic value, that influence or might influence their impartiality, performance, and decision-making while carrying out their duties.

+Except if,

 - The gift is of symbolic nature; and - The total value of the Gift received in each calendar year from each individual/company does not exceed US\$100/ or equivalent.

-Under any circumstances, ORAU employee shall disclose acceptance of the gift to its line manager and consult the Company Ethics compliance officer with respect to situations where the offered Gift does not conform to the above requirements. - 2.
-It is forbidden to receive gifts or benefits that are openly or implicitly requiring reciprocation. - 3.
-Receiving, giving, or suggesting bribes and/or commissions is not acceptable under any circumstance.
+Under any circumstances, employees shall disclose acceptance of the Gift to its line manager and consult the Company Ethics Committee with respect to situations where the offered Gift does not conform to the above requirements.

+- 2. Receiving gifts or benefits implicitly or explicitly tied to any benefit is prohibited. - 3.
+Receiving, giving, or suggesting bribes and/ or commissions is not acceptable under any circumstance.
 ORAU avoids improper payments.
-Bribes, kickbacks or other improper payments may not be offered or paid by any ORAU person anywhere in the world.
-ORAU employees shall not accept any such payments either.

-- 4. It is forbidden for ORAU employees to accept unrequited money or to borrow money from sub-employers, suppliers, consultants, competitors or customers; or to request or accept these people and/or organizations to pay their travel expenses, activity expenses, or similar expenditures. - 5.
+Bribes, kickbacks or other improper payments may not be offered or paid by any ORAU employee anywhere in the world.
+ORAU employees shall not accept any such payments either. - 4.
+It is forbidden for ORAU employees to accept unrequited money or to borrow money from sub-employers, suppliers, consultants, competitors or customers; or to request or accept these people and/or organizations to pay their travel expenses, activity expenses, or similar expenditures. - 5.
 Gifts and promotional material supplied by ORAU for customers, dealers, or other third parties in business relationships should be approved by ORAU top management.
-Distribution of this approved gifts and promotional material does not require an additional approval. - 6.
+Distribution of approved gifts and promotional materials does not require an additional approval. - 6.
 With the condition that the terms stated in Article 1 are met, ORAU may accept appropriate products and services as gifts; and products and services viewed appropriate for the culture of the recipient and ethical values may be given as gifts with the knowledge and approval of ORAU top management. - 7.
 In exceptional cases where local culture requires exchange of gifts that are above the values established by company policy, these gifts may only be accepted in the name of the ORAU, and upon the approval of ORAU top management.
 In all cases, exchange of gifts should be done in accordance with local culture.